A Local’s Guide to Travel in the Peloponnese, Greece

 Both towns have beaches and loads of old fashioned Greek charm.

-Kardamyli
+7. Kardamyli

 The prettiest town in the Mani, Kardamyli is a symphony of stone and flowers (go in spring if you can!), overlooking an indented coastal landscape covered in olive groves and cypresses.
-There’s a fine clutch of 17th-century fortified tower houses from the golden age of Maniot feuds in Old Kardamyli, including the Mourtzinos Tower open to visitors as a museum of the Mani.
+There’s a fine clutch of 17th-century fortified towers from the golden age of Maniot feuds in Old Kardamyli, including the Mourtzinos Tower open to visitors as a museum of the Mani.

 A path from here leads up towards the church of Agia Sophia past the legendary Mycenaean tombs of the Dioscuri, Castor and Pollux, the twin brothers of Helen of Troy—before descending into the beautiful Kardamyli Gorge.